clkim/DeepLearningPython35/README.md

 Estimated time: 15 mins.
 Go to [Install Git](https://github.com/git-guides/install-git), and scroll to Install Git on \[Windows | Mac | Linux\] section as appropriate.
-Suggestion: unless you have a preference, check out the link labelled `git-scm` in the Windows and Mac sections, but also see note on Mac below.
+Suggestion: unless you have a preference, look into the link labelled `git-scm` in the Windows and Mac sections, but also see note on Mac below.

 (For Mac:
 The link labelled `macOS Git Installer` seems quite old and no longer updated.